 Moving sand down by one square like this is the central operation of this game.

-Look at the do_move() function.
-The """Pydoc""" defines what this function needs to do: get the value that is at x1,y1, and move it to be at x2,y2 in the grid, and return the changed grid to the caller.
+The code for do_move() is provided.
+It's only two lines long.
+The """Pydoc""" defines what this function needs to do: move a sand from x_from,y_from to x_to,y_to, and return the changed grid to the caller.
+The function assumes that the move is legal (different code checks that).
 Two Doctests are provided.

 >>> grid = Grid.build([['r', 's', 's'], [None, None, None]]) >>> do_move(grid, 1, 0, 1, 1) [['r', None, 's'], [None, 's', None]]